 Wipe the ceiling with a microfiber cloth or duster to remove cobwebs and dirt.
 If you find any mold on the ceiling, remove it using vinegar.

-Ventilation (exhaust) fans: Ventilation fans can accumulate dust and dirt over time, which can cause them not to function properly.
+Ventilation fans can accumulate dust and dirt over time, which can cause them not to function properly.
 They are one of the best ways to help prevent mold and mildew.
 Without them, moisture has nowhere to go.
-So you get the idea of why cleaning them is so important but when was the last time you cleaned yours?
+So you get the idea of why cleaning them is so important, but when was the last time you cleaned yours?

-If it’s been a while, follow this step by step guide to properly clean your ventilation fan this Spring.
+If it’s been a while since you cleaned your exhaust fans, follow this step-by-step guide to clean your ventilation fan this spring properly.

 Walls

-Run a microfiber duster or a microfiber cloth down the walls and towel racks starting from the ceiling.
+Run a microfiber duster or cloth down the walls and towel racks starting from the ceiling.
 If you find any mold on the walls, remove it using vinegar.

 If you have any shelves in your bathroom, remove everything on top of them.
 Wipe off the wall behind the shelves and the shelves themselves using a microfiber cloth.